RimuEirnarn/sqlite_database/Features.md

 })
 ```

+use `.insert_multiple` if your data has many things.

-### Functions
+#### Functions

-You can now use functions on the latest version (from `0.4.0`) however for now, it's limited to only `.select()` queries.
+You can now use functions, however for now, it's limited to only `.select()` queries.
 However, practically you can use any functions defined.

 ```python
 from sqlite_database.functions import Function